push-protocol/push-whitepaper/protocol-specs-section/specifications/notification-payload-specs.md

 ```

 {% hint style="info" %}
 The support for payload types is left to third party frontend / infrastructure services to implement.
-The accompanying EPNS products however will implement all payloads types which are accepted as official after community discussion.
+The accompanying Push products however will implement all payloads types which are accepted as official after community discussion.
 {% endhint %}